Guanche language

-Guanche is an extinct language that was spoken by the Guanches of the Canary Islands until the 16th or 17th century.
+Guanche is an extinct language or dialect continuum that was spoken by the Guanches of the Canary Islands until the 16th or 17th century.
 It died out after the conquest of the Canary Islands as the Guanche ethnic group was assimilated into the dominant Spanish culture.
 The Guanche language is known today through sentences and individual words that were recorded by early geographers, as well as through several place-names and some Guanche words that were retained in the Canary Islanders' Spanish.

 Classification

 Guanche has not been classified with any certainty.
-Many linguists propose that Guanche was likely a Berber language, or at least related to the Berber languages.
+Many linguists propose that Guanche was likely a Berber language, or at least genealogically related to the Berber languages to some extent as an Afroasiatic language.
 However, recognizable Berber words are primarily agricultural or livestock vocabulary, whereas no Berber grammatical inflections have been identified, and there is a large stock of vocabulary that does not bear any resemblance to Berber whatsoever.
 It may be that Guanche had a stratum of Berber vocabulary but was otherwise unrelated to Berber.
 Other strong similarities to the Berber languages are reflected in their counting system, while some authors suggest the Canarian branch would be a sister branch to the surviving continental Berber languages, splitting off during the early development of the language family and before the terminus post quem for the origin of Proto-Berber.